NethServer/docs/administrator-manual/en/vpn.rst

 .. note::
-   Use of L2TP is recommended if and only if is not possible to install a OpenVPN client into the device.
+   Use of L2TP is recommended if and only if it is not possible to install a OpenVPN client into the device.

 Tunnel (net2net)
 ----------------

 IPsec is extremely reliable and compatible with many devices.
-In fact, it is an obvious choice when you need to create net2net connections between firewall of different manufacturers.
+In fact, it is an obvious choice when you need to create net2net connections between firewalls of different manufacturers.

 Unlike OpenVPN configuration, in an IPsec tunnel, firewalls are considered peers.